Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

 \subsection{Real Images}

-We also tested the proposed algorithms on real images from a variety of datasets including the Berkeley Segmentation Dataset \cite{martin01}, the Plant Seedlings Dataset \cite{giselsson2017public} and a Scanning Electron Microscope (SEM) dataset \cite{semdataset2018}.
+We also tested the proposed algorithms on real images from a variety of datasets, including the Berkeley Segmentation Dataset \cite{martin01}, the Plant Seedlings Dataset \cite{giselsson2017public} and a Scanning Electron Microscope (SEM) dataset \cite{semdataset2018}.
 The images were chosen such that Assumption \ref{as:homogeneity} approximately holds.

-Figure \ref{fig:real_images} shows some of the segmentation results obtained using our two methods for estimating appearance models followed by segmentation using graph cuts.
+Figure \ref{fig:real_images} shows some of the results obtained using our methods for estimating appearance models followed by segmentation using graph cuts.
 For each image, we used $\rho = 0.03$ and $\lambda = 5$.
 These results illustrate how the proposed algorithms work well on a variety of different types of images.

-For these experiments, we added a preprocessing step to both methods in other to reduce the total number of colors in RBG images to a smaller number of quantized values.
-This step consisted on randomly partitioning the image color space until each partition has at most 1000 pixels.
-Starting from the whole set of pixels, we partition the set into two using a random hyperplane in RGB space going through the set's center of mass and then recur until the stopping criteria is met.
+For these experiments we added a pre-processing step to our algorithms to reduce the total number of colors in RGB images to a smaller number of quantized values.
+This is necessary in order to obtain good estimates for $\alpha$ and $\beta$ on images with limited resolution.

+To quantize the colors in an RGB image we repeatedly partition the color space until each partition has at most 1000 pixels.
+Starting from the whole set of pixels, we partition the set into two using a random hyperplane in RGB space going through the center of mass of the set.
+We recurse this procedure until the stopping criteria is met.
+The same approach could be used for vector valued images such as hyperspectral images that arise in remote sensing applications.